qlik-oss/gopherciser/docs/settingup.md

 * `Session`: The enumeration of the currently simulated session.
 * `Thread`: The enumeration of the currently simulated "thread" or "concurrent user".
 * `ScriptVars`: A map containing script variables added by the action `setscriptvar`.
+* `Artifacts`:
+  * `GetIDByTypeAndName`: A function that accepts the two string arguments, `artifactType` and `artifactName`, and returns the resource id of the artifact.
+  * `GetNameByTypeAndID`: A function that accepts the two string arguments, `artifactType` and `artifactID`, and returns the name of the artifact.

 The following variable is supported in the filename of the log file: